 Do you have a 'method' or 'system'?

 There is no single system that works for all horse behaviour problems.
 You and your horse are unique – what works for one horse and owner may well not work for another.
 Every behavioural or training programme must take into account the individual's needs, ability, confidence, history, environment and the facilities available.
 Tailoring a programme for each individual means that the most effective and appropriate techniques are selected.

 Do you use clicker training?

 Yes, I may recommend the use of clicker training.

 Yes, I advocate the use of positive reinforcement (reward-based) training whenever possible.

 Do you use 'natural horsemanship' methods?

-No. I recommend only positive, non-violent methods.
-Your horse will not be chased around a round pen, threatened with sticks or ropes, or dominated with painful pressure halters or gadgets.
+No. I recommend only humane, non-violent methods.
+Your horse will not be chased around a round pen, threatened with sticks or ropes, or punished with painful pressure halters or gadgets.

 Do you use any training aids or gadgets?